dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 <hr>

 Welcome to the September edition of the Wavvy Music Accolades, where we recognize incredible music from around the world with under 100,000 plays.
-The Wavvys are part of cxc.world, an online map of music any artist can contribute to, and fans can support their favorite artists with just a click.
+The Wavvys are held by cxc.world, an online map of music any artist can contribute to, and any fans can gift exposure to artists they love with just a click.